THE BEST TUBELESS BIKE TIRES

 The Continental Grand Prix 5000 TL has the best rolling resistance of the everyday tubeless tires in this review for which there is solid comparative data.
 It beats the others that are in this review for which tests have been done on either the drum type tests that BRR and Wheel Energy do or the pendulum tests that Tour does.
 And,

-there’s a pretty big gap between the Conti GP5KTL (about 2-3 watts or about 20-30% better in the BRR testing) and the Schwalbe Pro One Tubeless, the next closest but there is little difference between the Schwalbe and the next group of tires I’ve tested for this review.
+there’s a pretty big gap between the Conti GP5KTL (about 2-3 watts or about 20-30% better in the BRR testing) and the new Schwalbe Pro One TLE (aka Tubeless Easy, Tubeless Evolution), the next closest.
+There is little difference between the Schwalbe and the next group of tires I’ve tested for this review.

-The rolling resistance of Maxxis Padrone TR and Mavic Yksion Pro UST are only about 4% more than the Pro One per different tests.
-That translates to between 0.5 and 1.3 watts of difference per tire depending on the protocol.
+The rolling resistance of the Mavic Yksion Pro UST is only about 5-6% more than the new Pro One per different tests.
+That translates to between less than a watt of difference per tire depending on the protocol.
 That’s a very little if any noticeable difference and not a compelling reason to choose one of these tires over another unless all other considerations are equal.

-The advantage of these three tires to the IRC Formula Pro Tubeless RBCC, stretches out to 6-10% or 3 to 6 watts off the Pro One for two wheels in the worst case.
+The advantage of these two tires to the Maxxis Padrone Tubeless and IRC Formula Pro Tubeless RBCC, stretches out to 25-30% or 3 to 6 watts off the Pro One per tire in the worst case.
 That’s starting to get noticeable.

 I’ve seen limited rolling resistance test data for the Zipp Tangente Speed Road Tubeless and none for Hutchinson Fusion 5 Performance 11Storm.
 However, since those two tires and the Mavic Yksion Pro UST are all made by Hutchinson and use the same 11Storm compound, I’ll assume they have nearly the same rolling resistance as the Mavic for which there is independent public testing.